clivekahn/hello-world/examples/capture/readmeEDIT.md

 ## Overview

-This sample demonstrates how to configure the camera for streaming and rendering Depth & RGB data to the screen.
+This sample demonstrates how to configure the camera for streaming and rendering Depth & RGB color data to the screen.
 We use OpenGL for cross-platform rendering and GLFW for window management.
 If you are using OpenCV, `imshow` is a good alternative.

-## Expected Output
+## Expected Depth and Color Output:
 ![expected output](expected_output.png)

 ## Code Overview

-First, we including the Intel® RealSense™ Cross-Platform API.
+First, we include the Intel® RealSense™ Cross-Platform API.
 All but advanced functionality is provided through a single header:
 ```cpp
 #include <librealsense2/rs.hpp> // Include RealSense Cross Platform API